hagege/child_themes/circles-wp/readme.txt

 = 0.6.5.1 =
 * Released: September 23, 2024
-* Tweak: Category Circles is now displayed correctly in the editor (see functions.php)
+* Tweak: Category Circles WP is now displayed correctly in the editor (see functions.php)
 * Tweak: Renaming Patterns and deleting Pattern "Cover Content"
 * Add: Patterns for posts (one and two columns)

 = 0.6.5 =
 * Released: September 22, 2024
-* Fix: Category Circles is now displayed correctly in the editor (see functions.php)
+* Fix: Category Circles WP is now displayed correctly in the editor (see functions.php)
 * Add: New pattern "cards", "cover with call-to-action", "Banner with Image on the left"

 = 0.6.4.3 =